ankasendo/Pokemon-Trainer-Club/README.md

 ## Design Choices

  * ### Typography
     The fonts chosen were 'Monsterrat' for the headings and 'Ovo' for the body text.
 They fall back to sans-serif respectively.
+The fonts are from [Google Fonts](https://fonts.google.com/).

  * ### Colour Scheme
       I wanted the website to be aesthetically pleasing while using colours that are related to the Pokemon theme.
 I wanted to keep the minimal design to not overwhelm the user while still being enjoyable to look at.
 Long story short, the website is enjoyable and useful!